SSWConsulting/SSW.Rules.Content/rules/use-the-brains-of-your-company/rule.md

 To prepare for our Brainstorming day, send Adam and Matt W. something that you would like work on as a group.
 E.g. Our awesome SophieBot project came out of the Melbourne Brainstorming Session last year.

+Tip: A Done Video can help exlain and sell your idea to other attendees ⭐

 See video on: [https://rules.ssw.com.au/do-you-use-the-brains-of-your-company](/do-you-use-the-brains-of-your-company)

 **Agenda**